 - 6 Conclusion

-Before a facebook user can open a fake account, there must be something he wants to achieve.
-And if you’re not extra careful, you can be a victim.
+Before a Facebook user can open a fake account, there must be something he wants to achieve.

 The good news is you can avoid this bad thing from happening to you if you have some security measures in place to screen everyone before topping up your friend list on Facebook.

-Even if you are desperate to see your followers grow, you should be able to know how to identify fake Facebook accounts.
+Even if you’re desperate to see your followers grow, you should be able to know how to identify fake Facebook accounts.

-But for that not to happen to you, I decided to show you how to identify fake Facebook accounts.
+For that not to happen to you, I decided to show you how to identify fake Facebook accounts in this guide.